telerik/kendo-ui-core/docs/controls/hybrid/introduction.md

     	</footer>
     </div>

-Finally, as you've probably noticed if you're testing as we go, your navigation is now working, but the views all appear instantly with no animation transition.
-To really give your app that native mobile feeling, we can add a default transition for all views by modifying the Application initialization script:
+Your navigation is now working, though all the views appear instantly with no animation transition.
+To give your application the native mobile feel, add a default transition for all views by modifying the Application initialization script in the way shown below.

+###### Example

 	<script>
 		var app = new kendo.mobile.Application(document.body,